tethysplatform/tethys/docs/tethys_components.rst

 .. note::

-    Be sure to `ref:activate_your_environment` before running any of the commands below.
+    Be sure to `ref:activate_environment` before running any of the commands below.

 1. Scaffold a new Tethys app using the ``reactpy`` template
 -----------------------------------------------------------